Damages Desktops

 Chapter XXX.

-Mr Andrew Bennet esquire, had been, as of almost an hour ago, comfortably ensconced within the private sanctum that was the Library of his home, Longbourn.
+Mr Andrew Bennet, Esquire, had been, as of almost an hour ago, comfortably ensconced within the private sanctum that was the Library of his home, Longbourn.
 Very few people were allowed beyond the door of this hallowed place nowadays.

-Mrs Bennet, who had never thought there was a need to ask for permission in the first place, had long given up the practice of barging in unannounced to tell her husband about the latest new neighbour they had acquired, or a new suitor for his remaining three unmarried daughters.
+Mrs Bennet, who had never thought there was a need to ask for permission in the first place, had long given up the practice of barging in unannounced to tell her husband about the latest new neighbour they had acquired, or of a new suitor for his remaining three unmarried daughters.

-Netherfield, the previously only vacant property within three miles, was now let by his eldest daughter and her husband, and the event of regiments or new gentlemen taking residence in Meryton had occurred for some months, much to Mr Bennet's relief.
+Netherfield, previously the only vacant property within three miles, was now let by his eldest daughter and her husband, and the event of regiments or new gentlemen taking residence in Meryton had not occurred for some months, much to Mr Bennet's relief.
 There had been a time when his door had not been barred to one member of his house, but that daughter was long married, and had not set foot in Longbourn since her sister's wedding.

-It was a custom which, usually, he loathed to indulge himself in, indeed, if it had been any other person, he would not have given himself the bother, but to Elizabeth he always wrote, whenever she happened to be apart from him.
+Mr Bennet had been forced to resort to letter writing.
+It was a custom which, usually, he loathed to indulge himself in; indeed, if it had been any other person, he would not have given himself the bother, but to Elizabeth he always wrote.
 Out of all of his daughters, he had always looked forward to receiving and replying to missives from her pen.

 However, he had noticed from her first letter to him, that something had changed since her marriage.
 Something of herself had been lost, vanished suddenly without a trace.
 Too precious to put a name towards, and too slight to be noticed by any except those who truly knew her, as he did.

-Elizabeth however, had not bestowed him with a confidence as to what it was, that was, her father believed, quietly destroying her.
+Elizabeth however, had not bestowed him with a confidence as to what it was, that, her father believed, was quietly destroying her.
 And, though he felt that he knew the something was connected to the Earl, Mr Bennet had kept silence upon the matter.

 Where she was living, the lawyers had absolutely no idea, and, to their surprise, neither had Mr Bennet.
 He did however, relieve them of the burden of finding out.
 Andrew thanked them for their information, and promised to have his daughter contact them as soon as her location had been discovered.

 Alone once more in the privacy of his Library, Mr Bennet leant back into the confines of his armchair and pondered the puzzle he had just been set.
 Within moments, he had reached only one, inalienable conclusion.
-Only one daughter could possible know where his favourite was.
+Only one daughter could possibly know where his favourite was.

 Or at least, have a certain amount of suspicion.